microenvgen/Culturomics/Library preparation/Second_PCR.md

 Description
 =

-Generic protocol for performing the second PCR with the robot (using the robot's own thermocycler or an external one).
+Generic protocol for performing the second barcoded PCR with the robot (using the robot's own thermocycler or an external one).

 **Parameters:**